emh68/keyboard-doodle/README.md

 ![](./images/keyboard_doodle_demo.gif)

 ## Description
-* Use the arrow keys to move the turtle and draw
+* Use the arrow keys ↑ ↓ ← → to move the turtle and draw
 * Press letter keys to switch between unique, vibrant pen colors
-* Toggle between light and dark backgrounds using the Tab key
+* Toggle between light and dark backgrounds using the `Tab` key
-* Open a help/instructions window by pressing the I key
+* Open a help/instructions window by pressing the `i` key
+* Press the `c` to clear the screen

 ## Controls